 No attempt is given at explaining why some documents need to be upgraded; nor what a document upgrade means.
 The situation is already confusing at this point, and Microsoft isn’t giving their users any explanation.

-I’m curios why the documents aren’t silently upgraded when saving from a new version of Word.
+I’m curious why the documents aren’t silently upgraded when saving from a new version of Word.
 Opening an upgraded document in an older version of Word doesn’t seem to cause any compatibility warnings or trouble.

 For an empty document or a document containing one sentence, the upgrade is entirely unnecessary.
 There’s no sign of attempts at feature-detection or other mechanism to detect whether an upgrade of a document would be beneficial or even necessary.
 The differences between the format versions in a simple document seem to be some extra XMLNS schema included in the upgraded documents.